brian14708/wh-briefings/speeches-remarks/2021-09/2021-09-13-remarks-by-president-biden-in-briefing-on-the-impacts-of-the-recent-wildfire.md

 modified_time: 2021-09-13 21:38:26-04:00
 permalink: https://www.whitehouse.gov/briefing-room/speeches-remarks/2021/09/13/remarks-by-president-biden-in-briefing-on-the-impacts-of-the-recent-wildfire/
 published_time: 2021-09-13 21:38:25-04:00
-title: Remarks by President Biden in Briefing on the Impacts of the Recent Wildfire
+title: "Remarks by President\_Biden in Briefing on the Impacts of the Recent\_Wildfire"
 ---

 2:30 P.M.
 PDT